Matt1479/Angular-Udemy/readme.md

 <img src="./img/redux-pattern.png" alt="redux">

-Store - Single Source of Truth - Holds & Manages the Application State, think of it as a large JavaScript object that contains all the data of the different parts of your application needs.
+Store - Single Source of Truth - Holds & Manages the Application State, think of it as a large JavaScript object that contains all the data of the different parts of your application.

 <br>